Landsat 7,5 & 4 Atmospheric Correction / Surface Reflectance Guide: COST, DOS & TOA

 d = Earth-sun distance in AUs calculated from the following equation from (ESA, 2007): d = (1-0.016729 cos[0.9856(DOY-4)]); where DOY = day of year.
 Values for d for all days of the year that are virtually the same as those derived by this equation can be found here (pdf).
 Landsat 8 .MTL files include this value.
 This value is squared in conversion to reflectance processes.

 Eoλ (also referred to as ESUNλ) = Mean exoatmospheric spectral solar irradiance on a surface perpendicular to the sun’s ray (W x mˉ² x μmˉ¹).
 Eoλ (also know as ESUNλ) values for Landsat 4, 5, and 7 can be found here (pdf; opens in new tab).
-Landsat 8 ESUN values used by GIS Ag Maps are described here.
+Landsat 8 ESUN values based on GIS Ag Maps research are described here.

 cosθs = Cosine of solar zenith angle ([solar zenith angle = 90 - solar elevation]; solar elevation for scene center is found in .MTL file; there may be online tool to acquire more local solar elevation value)